Asparagus Health Benefits are Unique

 Only 6 spears of asparagus contain a whopping 135 micrograms of folic acid, which is half of the Recommended Daily Allowance for this mineral.
 These same 6 spears also are high in fiber, potassium, calcium, folate and vitamins A, C and K. It also contains, in a lesser amount, some B vitamins and vitamin E.

-More asparagus health benefits are that asparagus contains a high amount of the phyto-chemical and powerful antioxidant glutathione.
+More asparagus health benefits are that it contains a high amount of the phyto-chemical and powerful antioxidant glutathione.
 Although the body naturally manufactures the antioxidant glutathione, the supply decreases with age.
-The reason being is that we live in a toxic planet.
 Boosting your intake of glutathione is essential for helping all of the other antioxidants in you body to be effective.
 This is why glutathione is called “the master antioxidant.”
 To learn more about the benefits of glutathione, check out The Glutathione Disease Cure.
 Think of asparagus as your own personal glutathione supplement.

 Some Asparagus Health Benefits

-Kidneys- The alkaline nature and diuretic properties of asparagus juice is good to enhance kidney health.
+Kidneys - The alkaline nature and diuretic properties of asparagus juice is good to enhance kidney health.
 Asparagus juice may help to dissolve kidney stones by breaking up oxalic acid crystals.
-However, asparagus juice should not be taken by people with advance kidney disease.
+However, asparagus juice should not be used by people with advance kidney disease.

-For a large does of goodness, drink asparagus juice, but mix it with raw honey or a sweeter juice to make it taste better.
+For a large dose of goodness, drink asparagus juice, but mix it with raw honey or a sweeter juice to make it taste better.

 How to Prepare Asparagus